 Once the design is close, finer power tools come in to their own; moulding, rasping, shaving, digging, indenting, routing and so forth techniques are all used.
 At this point the Ice Sculpture is almost but not quite complete.

 The last part is the Finishing.
 These technique will differ from ice carver to ice carver.
 Many ice carvers use hand-made tools - created by themselves to smooth off the ice or make slightly quirky or unique finishes that fit in with the design or finish they are after.
 A short while ago we had to make a military head gear for an event - a Guard's Bear Skin.
 One of our carves created with nails, screws and odd bits of metal a (for want of a better word) comb to create the texture of the Bear Skin hat.
 Through trial and error and many adjustments, the comb became essential to pull-off the finish a Bear Skin has.
+Carving a Formula One (F1) Racing car ice sculpture or Vodka Luge has its own challenges - but that is for another Blog/article!

 Carving is not always straight forward, there tends to be a lot of head scratching and thinking up of ideas and techniques to use to create a particular shape or finish.
 It is not a matter of grabbing a chisel and a mallet and chipping away at the ice until the design or shape emerges.
 Far from it.